ZilongBai/SDM2018MBM/README.md

 AlphaExtractor_normM.m : extracts alphas from weighted mixing matrices M (Equation 4.17 of the paper Mixtures of Block Models for Brain Networks, SDM 2018).

 reconserrs.m : serves to calculate the relative reconstruction error of the multigraph.

+tensorvectordot.m : serves for weighted matrix summation.

 updateF_continuity.m : serves to use multiplicative update rules to update nonnegative tensor F (Equation 4.15 in paper Mixtures of Block Models for Brain Networks, SDM 2018).